neuropsychology/NeuroKit/docs/examples/README.rst

 > Stress regulation
 > add yours

-Extracting Respiration Rate Variability metrics
+a) Extracting Respiration Rate Variability metrics
 -----------------------------------
 ``rrv.ipynb``

-Founder : ??
+Contributors :

 Description
 	This notebook breaks down the extraction of variability metrics done by ``rsp_rrv()``

-Muscle activity
+5. Muscle activity
 ==========
 Examples dedicated to the analysis of EMG signals.